SDCopy-App/SDCopyManual/EnvironmentFile/readme.md

 UMountCommandFormat|The format of the command to umount. ```{0}``` is the mouting point.|umount {0}
 ShutdownSystemCommand|The command to shutdown system.|shutdown -h now VcGenCmdGetThrottledCommand|The command to get throttled from ```vcgencmd```.|vcgencmd get_throttled
-SystemdStopServiceCommand|The command to stop this app.|systemctl stop SDCopy.service
-GetCurrentTimeZoneCommand|The command to get the current time zone.|cat /etc/timezone
+GetOverlayStatusCommand|The command to get the status of overlay file system.|raspi-config nonint get_overlay_now SystemdStopServiceCommand|The command to stop this app.|systemctl stop SDCopy.service GetCurrentTimeZoneCommand|The command to get the current time zone.|cat /etc/timezone
 GetTimeZoneListCommand|The command to get the time zone list.|timedatectl list-timezones